luhmann/agent-harness/README.md

 ## License

-This project structure is provided as-is for use with Claude Code.
-Refer to Claude Code's license for the actual CLI tool.
+This project structure is provided as-is for use with AI coding agents.
+Refer to each agent's license:
+- Claude Code: Proprietary (Anthropic)
+- Codex CLI: Apache 2.0 (OpenAI)

 ---

 **Happy autonomous coding!** 🚀

-Remember: Claude Code in yolo mode is powerful but sandboxed.
+Remember: AI agents in autonomous mode are powerful but sandboxed.
 Review generated code before deploying to production.